 Contrary to common stereotypes, ADHD not only affects boys but also girls and nonbinary individuals.
 Studies show that girls with ADHD are more likely to report mostly inattentive symptoms.
 You may say, “I thought kids with ADHD were supposed to be hyper!”
 While some girls experience hyperactive/impulsive symptoms, such as running around and interrupting people, others may experience inattentive symptoms, like daydreaming and having trouble focusing during conversations with friends.
 As you read on, you will begin to understand the reason for these variations.

 There are three types of ADHD: inattentive, hyperactive/impulsive, and combined.
 The hallmarks of inattentive-type ADHD include frequent daydreaming, losing things, and being easily distracted by external influences (in older adolescents, this includes their own thoughts).
 Effective treatment for your child with ADD or ADHD must address their specific needs.

 It’s important to note that inattentive ADHD symptoms may be less noticeable than hyperactive or impulsive symptoms, regardless of gender.
 Therefore, it’s crucial to be aware of the core symptoms of ADHD – inattention, impulsivity, and hyperactivity.

-Child ADD/ADHD Treatment
+Child ADD and ADHD Treatment

-The Sachs Center goes beyond labels, taking a holistic, child-centered approach to treatment.
-We pride ourselves on our individualized care and attention.
-Our treatment is “big picture” and focused on the whole child.
-We don’t see your son or daughter as a diagnosis or set of symptoms, but rather as a person with strengths and weaknesses.
+At the Sachs Center, we adopt a holistic, child-focused approach to ADD and ADHD treatment in New York, going beyond mere labels.
+We pride ourselves on individualized care and attention, focused on the whole child and treatment from a “big picture” perspective.
+We view your child not just as a diagnosis or set of symptoms, but as an individual with strengths and weaknesses.

-Below are a list of links to learn more about our ADD/ADHD treatment options for children:
+Below are a list of resources to learn more about our ADD/ADHD treatment options for children: